pavelekshin/ciscoipphone-remote-control/README.md

 templates/keypress_templates.yaml - the templates with keypress <br>
 settings.py - global settings <br>

-> [!NOTE]
+# Requrements:
-> for authentication on phone you need to create app user on CUCM cluster with AXL role and associate them with phones.
+for authentication on Cisco IP Phone you need to create app user on CUCM with AXL role and associate them with phones.

 > [!NOTE]
 > # IP Phone Information Access: